 Founder, Modern Movement Australia

 Engineer and infrastructure advocate.
 Eighteen years of professional engineering practice in oil and gas, with adjacent experience across continental infrastructure, structural engineering, and renewable energy systems.
-Based in Newcastle, working to make Modern Movement Australia a national conversation — a programme for the future, framed from an engineering and social perspective, not a political one.
+Working to make Modern Movement Australia a national conversation — a programme for the future, framed from an engineering and social perspective, not a political one.

-Australian Eastern Time (UTC +10 / +11).
+Australian Western Time (UTC +8).
 For substantive enquiries, introductory contact by email is welcomed first.

 Government / Ministry / Department.
 The programme welcomes engagement from federal, state, and territory governments.
 Phase 0 specifically requires a change of direction at the national level — redirecting current HSRA tunnel funds into a multimodal programme that delivers ten services on the same money.